techidaily/site-phone-solutions/source/_posts/in-2024-spoofing-life360-how-to-do-it-on-poco-c55-drfone-by-drfone-virtual-android.md

 </span>
 <img height="0" width="0" src="https://imp.pxf.io/i/5597632/2127886/18498" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

+## Part 2: Will Netflix Ban My Account If I Use a VPN?

+If you're wondering if Netflix bans accounts that use VPN, the answer is “No, they don't”.
+On the other hand, Netflix will block access to content if it detects that you're connected to VPN.
+If this happens, simply turn off your VPN or try connecting to different servers on your VPN and retry.

 ## Part 3: Can You Change Your Netflix Region Without a VPN?